Events

 Unforgettable Dinnerware Zoom Lecture Series

 The International Museum of Dinnerware Design’s Unforgettable Dinnerware on-line lecture series includes tours of private collections and artist studios, allows one to meet directly with dinnerware designers and contemporary artists, and shares presentations by researchers and authors on major dinnerware manufacturers, including Mid-Century Modern dinnerware.
 These conversations are presented via Zoom.
-Our Fall 2025 IMoDD Zoom series will begin in September 2025 and continues on the second Wednesday of each month through December.
+Our Fall 2025 IMoDD Zoom series began in September 2025 and continues on the second Wednesday of each month through December.

 Did you miss any of our Unforgettable Dinnerware lectures?
 They are available to view on line!
 Videos of all of our Unforgettable Dinnerware lectures are available as YouTubes through our IMoDD-Videos Page.